 Consumers who move out of the approved service area will be afforded a 63 day window to purchase a new supplemental plan without the need for medical underwriting.
 Not all plan designations will be available during a “guaranteed issue” period such as this one, but the consumer will have certain rights to purchase new coverage.

 By working with an independent Medicare brokerage like ours, you can compare both select and traditional Medicare supplements online.
-We can provide you with the direct rates for both types with several carriers.
+We can help you compare the direct rates for both types with several carriers.